hhatto/autopep8/README.rst

     def func22(): return {True: True}.has_key({'foo': 2}.has_key('foo'));
     class UselessClass(object):
         def __init__    ( self, bar ):
+         #Comments should have a space after the hash.
          if bar : bar+=1;  bar=bar* bar   ; return bar
          else:
                         indentation_in_strings_should_not_be_touched = """